The Khumbu Climber - A KE Classic

 - Option to visit Everest Base Camp and Kala Pattar

-- High guide to client ratio and full support crew
+- 1:3 guide to client ratio on summit days and full trek crew

 Is this holiday for you?

 This is a challenging and sustained trekking and climbing holiday.
 The trekking circuit generally follows good paths and yak trails in the valleys, providing straightforward walking conditions.
 The two principal passes involve more difficult trekking conditions and the Cho La is glaciated and usually snow covered.
 As this trip is primarily aimed at those wishing to climb trekking peaks, the difficulty of the trekking will not be a major consideration.
 However, the aim of this trip is to accomplish as much climbing as possible and it should be noted that in order to achieve this the trekking programme is quite ambitious.
 Climbing at altitudes of over 5000 metres is always strenuous.

 The term ‘Trekking Peak' was coined in the seventies when trekking was a relatively new phenomenon.
 Few of the trekking peaks can be simply ‘trekked' up, and perhaps ‘Alpine' peak would have been the better term.
 For these peaks, experience in the use of crampons, of roped climbing, occasionally in exposed situations, and competence on such terrain, is essential.
 Fixed lines will be placed by the guides to safeguard any exposed passages but previous experience of fixed lines is not required as full training in the simple techniques required will be given prior to the climbs.
 If you are in any doubt as to your capability for any of these climbs, please give our office a ring.

 The following are the approximate Alpine climbing grades of the peaks.